openshift-labs/cloud-native-katacoda/scenarios/monitor-health/02-add-probe-catalog.md

 Health probes are defined on the deployment config for each pod and can be added using OpenShift Web Console or OpenShift CLI.
-You will try both in this lab.
+You will try both in this scenario.

 Like mentioned, health probes are defined on a deployment config for each pod.
 Review the available deployment configs in the project.